monjason23/burger-dash/README.md

 ## Instruction:

-Drag and drop all correct ingredients to the burger before the time ends. <br/>
+Drag and drop all correct ingredients onto the burger before the time ends. <br/>
-1 life will be deducted for a wrong ingredient dropped. <br/>
+1 life will be deducted for every wrong ingredient dropped. <br/>
 Enjoy!